-Pacific Enterprises' 1996 Annual Report to Shareholders was mailed to shareholders commencing March , 1997.
+Pacific Enterprises' 1996 Annual Report to Shareholders is being mailed to shareholders together with this Proxy Statement.
 Copies of Pacific Enterprises' Annual Report to the Securities and Exchange Commission on Form 10-K will be provided to shareholders, without charge, upon written request to the Secretary of Pacific Enterprises addressed to P.O.
 Box 60043, Los Angeles, California 90060-0043